Culture of Qatar: Al-Majlis

-A distinctive social tradition among the Persian Gulf people involves communal gatherings at what is known as a majlis, where friends and neighbors convene to discuss matters of mutual interest over cups of Arabic coffee.
-These gatherings occasionally serve as platforms for various forms of folk arts.
-In the past, the "dour", or spacious rooms designated for these gatherings, hosted seafarers, dhow captains (noukhadha), and enthusiasts of folk arts between pearl fishing seasons.
-Here, they engaged in al-samra, evenings of song and dance, celebrated during weddings and other occasions for entertainment.
+The majlis is ubiquitous in the Arab states of the Persian Gulf and serves as a place where friends and neighbors discuss matters of mutual interest, customarily over cups of Arabic coffee.
+Historically, the dour, or spacious rooms designated for these gatherings, hosted seafarers between pearl fishing seasons, where they engaged in al-samra, evenings of song and dance, during weddings and other occasions for entertainment.